 I am a UX researcher and UI designer focused on real-time, adaptive systems that respond to human cognition and behavior in dynamic environments.
 I developed a human-centered in-vehicle warning system, creating a scalable UX framework that organizes 100+ ADAS use cases into a coherent auditory and visual ecosystem.
 This work strengthened my focus on safety-critical design, system-level thinking, and cross-functional collaboration.
 Building on this, I developed a real-time multimodal system that performs expert-level harmonic analysis and synchronizes musical structure with physiological and behavioral data.
-This enables adaptive experiences where media responds directly to user state, supporting stress-aware, attention-aware, and personalized in-vehicle interaction.
-I am focused on bringing these systems into real-world applications, contributing to intelligent, human-centered environments that integrate real-time data, UX strategy, and system design.
+This enables adaptive experiences where media responds directly to user state, supporting stress-aware, attention-aware, and personalized Human-Machine interaction.
+I am focused on bringing these systems into real-world applications, contributing to intelligent, human-centered environments that integrate real-time data, UX strategy, and system and UI design.

 Evanston, IL, USA

-Poster presentation: "A Real-Time Multimodal Architecture for Musical Expectation: Automatic Harmonic Tokenization with Behavioral and Physiological Synchronization."
+Poster presentation: "A Real-Time Multimodal Architecture for Musical Expectation: Automatic Harmonic

 Poster Presentation (forthcoming)